Marinella & Costas Hadjis

 Are Marble Orchard worth tracking down?
-I suspect they're one of those bands who need a really good compilation, although, given that said albums never fully satisfy anyone, maybe they just need a full reissue programme.
-Which would immediately be ripped by someone in South America and posted on a blog, potentially (note: only potentially) damaging sales.
+I suspect they're one of those bands who need a really good compilation, although, given that said albums never fully satisfy anyone, maybe they just need a full reissue programme, although (writing in 2020), the CD reissue boom is long over.
+Vinyl reissues?
 Suffice to say, both of these records are worth the effort for garage/psych fans looking for something new, all assuming you can track them down.
-Are they worth it for the Mellotron?
-Barely, frankly.
-I've no idea when I might be able to get hold of a copy of Agent Invisible; it was only ever released on vinyl, making it that much harder to copy, although I doubt whether the band had that in mind at the time, given that the Internet was still in its formative stages and CD-Rs still cost several pounds/dollars apiece.
-I suppose it may turn up on a download blog sometime, but '90s albums are often hard to find; too 'new' to be considered 'classic', yet simultaneously far too old to be in any way current.
+I've no idea when I might be able to get hold of a copy of Agent Invisible; it was only ever released on vinyl, making it that much harder to copy, probably (and unintentionally) to the band's advantage.
+I suppose it may turn up on a blog or YouTube sometime, but '90s albums are often hard to find; too 'new' to be considered 'classic', yet simultaneously far too old to be in any way current.
 Oh well, odder things have surfaced.
 Incidentally, many thanks to Ian for providing my review copies.

 Rock Reflections (1977, 30.10) **½/T½